-Paul has worked at Brighton Film School since 2014 helping to develop students’ camera, lighting, sound recording, sound design and editing skills.
+Paul has worked at Screen and Film School since 2014 helping to develop students’ camera, lighting, sound recording, sound design and editing skills.
 Paul has been on the board of Brighton’s CINECITY film festival since its inception in 2002.
 He is a freelance radio producer working with, amongst others, Brighton community station and Radio Reverb.
 In 2018, one of the radio shows that he produces, ‘Carousel Radio’ won a British Podcast Award.

 Julian Kerridge – Filmmaking tutor

 Julian began his career as an actor working extensively in Television and performing in seasons with the RSC and National Theatre.
 After the critical success of his first short film (Mr John) in 2005, he decided to retrain as a director.

 Seamonsters is Julians debut feature film starring Rita Tushingham, Reece Noi, and Jack Mcmullen.
 It won the Grand Jury Prize at the Nantes Film festival 2012 and was nominated for best fiction film at the Austin film festival and at Raindance that year.
 Seamonsters can currently be seen on amazon prime.

 He also directed the internet drama series “Celia & Chloe” co-produced by Disney and watched by over three million people in seven countries.